Unleash/unleash-client-node/README.md

 #### Check variants

-You can use the `getVariant` method to get the variant of a feature flag.
+You can use the `getVariant` method to retrieve the variant of a feature flag.
 If the flag is disabled or if it has no variants, then you will get back the [disabled variant](https://docs.getunleash.io/reference/feature-toggle-variants#the-disabled-variant)